Case study

 Marketplace UI depends on repetition and confidence.
 Category navigation, listing title, price, context, images, and contact affordances needed to be easy to parse without decorative weight.

-Publishing and admin flows needed clear form states, errors, progress, filters, permissions, and edit flows so the product could move quickly without creating operational ambiguity.
+Publishing and admin flows needed clear form states, errors, progress, filters, permissions, and edit flows so the team could move quickly without creating operational ambiguity.

 - Keep category navigation direct.